May 25, 2018 11:01a.m.

 Cascade County will hold a public hearing on Tuesday, May 22, 2018 at 9:30 a.m. as part of the Regular County Commission Meeting.
 The meeting will be held at the Cascade County Annex, 325 2nd Avenue North, Commission Chambers, Room 105, for the purpose of obtaining public comments regarding the County’s overall community development, public facilities, economic development, and housing and neighborhood revitalization needs.
 Comments my be given orally at the hearing or submitted in writing before 5:00 p.m. on Monday, May 21, 2018.
 Written comment/suggestions can be sent to: Community Development Block Grant Needs, County Annex, 325 2nd Avenue North, Room 111, Great Falls, MT 59401 before May 22, 2018.
 The entire Public Notice can be read here.

-The Cascade County Commission office will be accepting applications for the (1) open vacancy on the Zoning Board of Adjustment through 5:00 pm on June 4, 2018.
+The Cascade County Commission office accepted applications for the (1) open vacancy on the Zoning Board of Adjustment through 5:00 pm on June 4, 2018.
 The Commissioners anticipate making the appointment during the June 12, 2018 Commission meeting.
 The Cascade County press release can be found here.
+The applications for this appointment can be reviewed here.

 March 21, 2018 9:18 a.m.